 A Canal ray (also known as a positive or anode ray) is described as a positive ions' beam, created by certain gas-discharge tube types.
 These rays were observed in 1886 in Crookes tubes when the German scientist named "Eugen Goldstein performed experiments."

 Later on, anode rays work by the scientist Wilhelm Wien and J. J. Thomson led to the mass spectrometry development.
 So, it is said that Dempster is the one who discovered canal rays.
 He was also one of the first spectrometers to use such ions’ sources.

-The apparatus of this experiment includes the same cathode ray experiment, made up of a glass tube containing two metal ion pieces at the different end that acts as an electrode.
+The apparatus of this experiment includes the same cathode-ray experiment, made up of a glass tube containing two metal ion pieces at different ends that acts as an electrode.
 These two metal pieces are further connected with an external voltage.
 The air evacuation lowers the pressure of the gas present inside the tube.